 - The reasonableness of the will.
 This means that if the bequest makes little sense objectively, then the surrogate court is more likely to find undue influence or some other type of irregularity.
 Although it is worth mentioning that wills can indeed be changed over the years.
 However, the relationship of the testator to the beneficiaries may not be very different from one will to the next.

 Not everyone has the right to contest a will by claiming that undue influence was involved in its execution.
 Under New York State law, only those who have some legal standing with respect to the document have a legal right to challenge a will.
-That is, those who stand to gain or lose financially depending on the outcome of the invalidity of the last will and testament.
+That is, those who stand to gain or lose financially depend on the outcome of the invalidity of the last will and testament.

 Those who can claim undue influence on a will are: